Tennessee Absentee Ballot Guide

 - you will be outside the county of registration during the early voting period and all day on election day;

-- you or your spouse is enrolled as a full-time student in an accredited college or university outside the county of registration;
+- you or your spouse are enrolled as a full-time student in an accredited college or university outside the county of registration;

 - a licensed physician has filed a statement with the county election commission stating that, in the physician's judgment, you are medically unable to vote in person.
 The statement must be filed not less than five (5) days before the election and signed under the penalty of perjury;